Zelda Fitzgerald

 While the two lived apart, Scott died of occlusive coronary arteriosclerosis in December 1940.
-After her husband's death, she attempted to write a second novel Caesar's Things, but her recurrent institutionalization for mental illness interrupted her writing, and she failed to complete the work.
-By this time, she had endured over ten years of electroshock therapy and insulin shock treatments, and she suffered from severe loss of memory.
+After her husband's death, she attempted to write a second novel, Caesar's Things, but her recurrent voluntary institutionalization for mental illness interrupted her writing, and she failed to complete the work.
+By this time, she had undergone over ten years of electroshock therapy and insulin shock treatments, and she suffered from severe memory loss.
 In March 1948, while sedated and locked in a room on the fifth floor of Highland Hospital in Asheville, North Carolina, she died in a fire.
 Her body was identified by her dental records and one of her slippers.
 A follow-up investigation raised the possibility that the fire had been a work of arson by a disgruntled or mentally disturbed hospital employee.

 A 1970 biography by Nancy Milford was a finalist for the National Book Award.
 After the success of Milford's biography, scholars viewed Zelda's artistic output in a new light.
-Her novel Save Me the Waltz became the focus of literary studies exploring different facets of the work: how her novel contrasted with Scott's depiction of their marriage in Tender Is the Night, and how 1920s consumer culture placed mental stress on modern women.
+Her novel Save Me the Waltz became the focus of literary studies exploring different facets of the work: how her novel contrasted with Scott's depiction of their marriage in Tender Is the Night and how 1920s consumer culture placed mental stress on modern women.
 Concurrently, renewed interest began in Zelda's artwork, and her paintings were posthumously exhibited in the United States and Europe.
 In 1992, she was inducted into the Alabama Women's Hall of Fame.